juergenweb/FrontendForms/README.md

 1. Upload a file for sending it with an email
 2. Upload a file for storing it under site/assets/files

+If you want to see a working real world example, please take a look at the example page at site/modules/FrontendForms/Examples/fileuploadtopage.php inside the Examples folder.

+### Upload a file for sending it with an email
+In this case you have to add the sendAttachement() method to the WireMail object.
+Otherwise the files will not be sended with the email.
+You will find more information about the sendAttachements() method here.

+### Upload a file for storing it under site/assets/files
+The site/assets/files ist the Processwire directory where all the file will be stored.
+This directory is public reachable, so that the files could be fetched via fe a link.
+If you want to upload a file under this directory you have to use the setUploadPath() method of the form.
+With this method you set the target folder, where the file should be stored after the upload.
+You will find more information about the setUploadPath() method here.

 ## Hooking
 Hooking is not really necessary in most cases, because you have so much configuration options to achieve your desired result.
 Anyway, if there is a need for it, every method with 3 underscores is hookable.